LuLi0077/SDC/Vehicle_Detection/README.md

 * Test Accuracy of Naive Bayes = 0.82 ; cost = 1.13
 * Test Accuracy of QDA = 0.5 ; cost = 80.67

-A different sampling approach is used shown in (`.ipynb`: `Step - 1.a.4.2` and `Step - 1.a.5.2`) -
-* When dealing with image data that was extracted from video, there may be sequences of images where the target object (vehicles in this case) appear almost identical in a whole series of images.
-Sample train and test data from different sources to avoid same images showing up in both sets.
-* Increased train set to 20k and test set to 4k images.
+With the larger training set:

-After this new sampling strategy - Test Accuracy of LeNet = 0.84450:
+* Test Accuracy of LeNet = 0.82675: (`.ipynb`: `Step - 2.c`)
 ![LeNet](https://github.com/LuLi0077/SDC/blob/master/Vehicle_Detection/output_images/LeNet.png)

-Neural Net in sklearn seems to work the best and it is used for further testing and tuning.
-The final classifier selected has test accuracy = .91 (`.ipynb`: `Step - 2.b.1`).
+* In sklearn classifiers, Neural Net seems to work the best with test accuracy = .915 (`.ipynb`: `Step - 2.b.3`)

+* Test Accuracy of Keras model = 0.91725: (`.ipynb`: `Step - 2.d`)

+Though Keras model present a very straight forward approach for this project, I'll test sliding window search anyways.

 ### Sliding Window Search

 #### 1. Search and classify

 Slide (64, 64) window with 50% overlap over the bottom half of the image.
-Within each window, extra features, predict its class use the classifier above and draw boxes on where it's classified as a car. (`.ipynb`: `Step - 3.a`)
+Within each window, extract features, predict its class use the classifier above and draw boxes on where it's classified as a car. (`.ipynb`: `Step - 3.a`)

 Image 1                    |  Image 2
 :-------------------------:|:-------------------------: